-- 12. Understanding of managing a department within a strict legislative framework.
+12. Understanding of managing a department within a strict legislative framework.
 To have a detailed understanding of legislative frameworks, corporate governance and undertaking statutory responsibilities including those of the Police and Social Reform Act 2011 and Crime Act 2017.
-Demonstrates experience of managing reputational risk within a political environment. - Reasonable adjustments will be considered under the Equalities Act 2010.
+Demonstrates experience of managing reputational risk within a political environment.